Magnogen/VidSeq/README.md

 >
 ```

-That program will just draw a solid, dark blue background onto the screen, but you can change any value leter on using a transitional operator:
+That program will just draw a solid, dark blue background onto the screen, but you can change any value later on using a transitional operator:

 ```
 bg = background < fill: #001155 >